bigkatzo/sb1-ckxmr4rf/docs/IMAGE_FILENAME_STRATEGY.md

 The URL normalization function has been enhanced to:

 - Better handle different image formats (WebP, GIF, JPEG, PNG)
+- Use object URLs for WebP files instead of render URLs to ensure compatibility
 - Use the most appropriate rendering endpoint based on format
 - More robustly handle malformed URLs
 - Optimize rendering parameters for best quality/performance balance

+### 3. WebP-Specific Handling

+We've implemented special handling for WebP images:

+- Detect WebP files by both MIME type and filename extension
+- Skip the render transformation pipeline for WebP files
+- Use direct object URLs for WebP files to prevent transcoding issues
+- Add format metadata to track file types
+- Improved extension detection and preservation

 ## Benefits